-Temperament is also an important issue, with work in the United States by Dr Temple Grandin demonstrating that calm cattle show a reduced incidence of dark cutting in meat.
+Temperament is also an important issue, with work in the United States by Dr Temple Grandin demonstrating that calm cattle show a reduced incidence of dark cutting, defined as carcases with an ultimate pH above 5.70.
 Cattle with poor temperament can lose more glycogen during the period leading up to slaughter.
 These cattle also have the tendency to stir up other cattle in the pen, which can lead to a higher overall incidence in dark cutting meat and high pH carcases.